Shannon Baker

 I was in the early stages of plotting Tainted Mountain when I started at the Trust and quickly decided Nora needed to be an environmentalist.
 That would create big internal conflict for her and I had great examples of earnest and dedicated people I worked with.
 Using my new work situation, I again followed the “write what you know” advice.

 When book two, Broken Trust, rolled around, Nora was out of a job.
 By this time, I’d left Flagstaff and was back in my capitalist comfort zone.
 Sticking with what I know, I let Nora find a position with a non-profit.
 I got to indulge my writerly urge for revenge on distasteful ex-coworkers.
-Nora steps into an organization full of characters 18126437that sprang from my mind…almost.
+Nora steps into an organization full of characters that sprang from my mind…almost.
 I changed their genders and positions, mashed up traits and distributed them to various characters.
 I got to kill off a couple of them, make fun of others, and laud some, all to the background of this quirky world of Other People’s Money.
 I even set Loving Earth Trust, Nora’s new employer, in a farm house eerily similar to the one in which I worked.
 Except the fictional one is in Boulder Canyon instead of Flagstaff.
 That was the handiest part, since I knew the place often smelled like burnt toast, how the heater sounds when it kicks on and off, and the creepiness of being in the rambling structure alone at night.

 Am I worried one of my old co-workers will read Broken Trust and be offended or sue me?
 Not at all.
 I’ve changed enough details and made stuff up so there’s no issue of libel.
 As to the people coming after me because I present them in a bad light: They’ll never recognize themselves.
 That’s the way it works.
 They don’t see themselves as despicable.
 But the real reason I’m not worried is that I’m pretty sure none of them will read it.